 We specialise in dealing with issues relating to child custody following relationship separation and divorce.

-Contact us for a fixed fee intial telephone consultation on 0808 168 5550 for expert legal advice in relation to child custody.
+Contact us for a fixed fee initial telephone consultation for expert legal advice in relation to child custody.

 This area of law is now known as ‘arrangements for children’ and we can seek a Child Arrangement Order for you.